The Renaissance period art is considered one of the most essential art periods. Renaissance Art was known to be a time of “rebirth.”

 The Renaissance “Rebirth” Term Explained

-The term Renaissance was not used until a French historian name Jules Michelet used the term “Renaissance” to refer to the painting, architecture, and sculptures created in Italy from 1400 to 1530.
+The term Renaissance was not used until a French historian named Jules Michelet used the term “Renaissance” to refer to the paintings, architecture, and sculptures created in Italy from 1400 to 1530.

 The term Renaissance was based upon the Renaissance author Giorgio Vasari using the word “rebirth” in his book The Lives of the Most Excellent Painters, Sculptors, and Architects (also known as Lives of the Artists – 1568).

-Two years after Jules Michelet used the term was used by Jacob Burckhardt when he published his book.
+The term was used by Jacob Burckhardt when he published his book two years after Jules Michelet.
 “The Civilization of the Renaissance in Italy” in98yghuffghu about 1860.
 The word Renaissance started to become a convenient way to describe this period.

 The Italian artists and elite never used the word Renaissance or Rinascita, but they were conscious that this was a unique period of cultural rebirth that was taking place.